-On the Short Walk there are two equally good lunchtime pubs in Eversley Cross, 6¼ km into the walk.
-The Frog and Wicket (0118-973 1126) has a fine location facing the large village green; just off the green The Chequers (0118-402 7065) has been one of “an independent group of gastropubs” since mid-2013.
+On the Alternative Walk there are two equally good lunchtime pubs alongside the village green in Eversley Cross, 6¼ km into the walk: the Frog and Wicket (0118-973 1126) and the Chequers (0118-402 7065).

 The suggested tea place in Sandhurst (just past the station) is the friendly Village Inn (01252-873220), which serves tea and coffee.
 An alternative pub appealing to real ale drinkers is the Rose & Crown (01252-878938), passed on the way to the station.
 The nearby Old Mill Coffee Shop & Cafe (01252-878562) unhelpfully closes at 3pm (2pm Sun).